Adarshmishra87/Real-Estate-Price-Prediction/README.md

 ---

-## ✨ Future Work
-- Experiment with advanced machine learning models like XGBoost or Neural Networks.
-- Build a web-based interface for real-time predictions.

----

 ## 👨‍💻 Contributing

 Contributions are welcome!
 Fork this repository and submit a pull request with your enhancements or fixes.